zorec/ng2-pack/README.md

 - **rows**: data to be displayed in the table rows.
 Type: Object[].
 Required.
 All other inputs are optional.
 - **columnsConfig**: Configuration of a table.
 Type?: ColumnConfig[]
 - **visibleColumns** Ids of initially visible columns in a table.
 Type?: string[]
-- **visibleRowsLimit**: It limits the number of records visible in UI.
-It is intended for a (client-side) pagination.
-Type: number
 - **reorderingEnabled** Enable/Disable drag&drop reordering of columns.
 Type: boolean
 - **inlineEditingEnabled** Enable/Disable inline editing of the data.
 Type: boolean.
 Experimental.
 - **changeColumnVisibility** Enable/Disable user to select which columns are visible.
 Type: boolean